 Swirl it around gently with your gloved hand, making sure none of the solution splashes out onto nearby surfaces.

-While bleach is a key player in mold removal, it can also remove color from carpeting and bath mats.
+While bleach is a key player in mold removal, it can also remove color from carpeting and bath mats - a rather undesirable possible side effect.
 So be sure items in your bathroom that could be stained are removed before you begin.

 If you have carpeting outside your bathroom, plan your post mold clean up so that there's no chance of dripping the cleaning solution on your way out.